harmony-one/h/progress/yuriy-menkov.md

+2025-09-12 Fri: Updated the gov.harmony.one service vote counting algorithm: changed to 50%+1 of total stake wight to reach quorum, and 66.67% of those to vote.
+Checked the conclusions and statistics for wallet 0x751140b83d289353b3b6da2c7e8659b3a0642f11 (especially for staking indicators) - to confirm the conclusions on the strategy.

+2025-09-11 Thu: Studied the strategy text on fee optimization and delta hedging.
+Looked on the challenges of managing delta drift and ways to smooth it to avoid excessive hedge adjustments.
+Reviewing new inputs from Steven and Philip; The improvements for the gov.harmony.one release: the disclaimer, favicon, texts etc have been updated.

+2025-09-10 Wed: Improvements to customize the graph for indexing selected pools.
+Studied the mechanics of fee calculation for virtual positions and how state tick values are emitted in swap events, based on Aaron’s new inputs.
+Tried a new calculation approach using indexer data.

 2025-09-09 Tue: Synced with Artem regarding bot improvements.
 Researched the issue of updating LP state.
 When closing a position (closeLpPosition), it is necessary to take data from the emitted events (Collect, Burn), as they provide the most accurate information (instead of monitorPosition).

 2025-09-08 Mon: Improvements to the subgraph on a custom RPC node — worked on fixing the issue of excessively long indexing by optimizing the code with a filter for specified liquidity pools (cbbtc only).
 Configured outline client on aerodrome monitoring service to have direct rpc node connection.